-The upside is you’ll wait less time in line at many rides in Disneyland Resort.
+The upside is you’ll wait less time in line for many rides in Disneyland Resort.
 Not all, but most of them.
-On a recent rainy day we observed Matterhorn Bobsleds posting a 5 to 25 minute wait, while the day before (perfect weather) it was posting a 20 to 40 minute wait.
-You’ll wait even less if you arrive early (at park opening), or stay late (until park closing), and do rides when crowds are at their lowest numbers.
+On a recent rainy day, we observed Matterhorn Bobsleds posting a 5 to 25-minute wait, while the day before (perfect weather) it was posting a 20 to 40-minute wait.
+You’ll wait even less if you arrive early (at park opening) or stay late (until park closing), and do rides when crowds are at their lowest numbers.

 Rides that take place completely outdoors, or with significant outdoor sections, often see very low wait times when it’s raining.
 It turns out that not many people want to ride Big Thunder Mountain Railroad when it’s raining, but if you’re adequately prepared with a raincoat or poncho you’ll be just fine.

 What’s the downside to going to Disneyland when it rains?

 Obviously, some rides being closed during your visit to Disneyland is a major downside to going to the park when it’s raining.
 But that’s only the case if you care about any of the affected attractions.
 What you will probably care about is not being able to find a dry place to sit and eat a meal.
 The majority of Disneyland’s restaurants (both quick service and table service) only have seating for diners who are outside and exposed to the elements.